Tutorial Gateway

 Java equals Method

-Following method will accept the Object as the argument and compare the string with this Object to check whether the string is equal to this Object or not
+The following equals method will accept the Object as the argument and compare the string with this Object to check whether the string is identical to this Object or not.

 public boolean equals(Object Obj); // It will return boolean True or False